Rowing. Cycling. Strength.

 New to fitness and/or rowing and heart rate zone training?

 Everyone has to start somewhere and 95% of those taking GRIT ROW classes had never used a rowing machine before.
 No worries - this is your class - lets make it work for you.
-Your first class you need to arrive 15 minutes early to get set up with your heart rate monitor (myzone) and get familiar with the machines so you are ready to roll when class begins.
-Using myzone technology allows us to see results straight from our hearts.
+Your first class you need to arrive 15 minutes early to get set up and familiar with our machines.

 Do you lift weights in GRIT ROW classes?